zooooeeee/2024-MLDS400ProjectGroup8/README.md

 Or  which other products that have less demand we can supply less of, so we  can instead cover future demand shortages for the products that have higher demand.
 We can look and see which states have higher sales as well as which states.
 In addition to that we can look and see whether demand is met better in the states that have inventory locations.

-Work planned 10/13 - 10/20:
+## Plans for Next Week:
 Delve deeper into the dataset to clean the data before performing any further analysis.
-Learn how to use Postgres
+Learn how to use Postgres, and create tables.